The Types Of Video Analytics Software for CCTV

 Object tracking, intrusion detection, behavioural analysis and more.
 Read this guide to learn about the different types of video analytics software for security.

-What is Video Analytic Software?
+What is CCTV Video Analytics Software?

 Video analytics software sits between cameras and outcomes.
 It turns raw video into structured events that a monitoring team, a SOC, or an operations platform can act on.